 As we are mainly working on the organs and glands to release old traumas and emotions, we will be looking at lesions just outside the nerve wreath.
 In the case of physical injuries, however, the lesions will be further out in zone 5.
 In these cases we work on the site of injury, or a reflex point, to release the trauma.
 As the kundalini rises, the injury is healed.
 The lymphatic zone is best dealt with nutritionally, though point holding the 11th thoracic vertebra tends to get the lymph circulation moving properly.
 For a blocked skin zone, the best treatment seems to be the Niacin flush.
 In this case, a strong dose of niacin brings the circulation to the skin, making one red and itchy for a couple of hours, but this increased circulation will get blockages moving from the skin.

-We will be using this method of iris diagnosis and the healing in my Ultimate Healing Course.
-This one or two week course runs annually in July.
+We will be using this method of iris diagnosis and the healing in my Ultimate Healing Intensive.
+This one or two week course runs annually in July in Devon, UK and sometimes in The Netherlands and Thailand also.
 Please check my Calendar for details and Contact me with any questions.